Befaco/VCMC/README.md

 If your voltage source is not able to provide 8v, you can change input range in CV 1 to +5 and try again.
 It should prompt you to send 1v and 4v.

+- Fader Filter.
+Fader values are filtered in order to avoid unstable values.
+The higher the filter the better valu stability, but the fader response will be slower.
+Find your preffered value.
+Our tests find that 50 - 65 are good values. going up to 75 - 100 will be a bit too much.

 ## Credits.

 Coded By Sergio Retamero (sergioretamero@gmail.com)